VERITAS (spacecraft): Proposal history

 VERITAS was one of dozens of proposals submitted in 2015 to potentially become the 13th mission of NASA’s Discovery Program.
 Suzanne Smrekar of NASA's Jet Propulsion Laboratory (JPL) would serve as the principal investigator, and JPL would be the managing agency.
 On 30 September 2015, VERITAS was selected as one of five finalists.
 On 4 January 2017, two other proposals to study small bodies, Lucy and Psyche, were selected as the 13th and 14th Discovery missions, respectively.

 VERITAS was again proposed for the Discovery Program in 2019, and was selected for Phase A funding on 13 February 2020.
 On 2 June 2021, it was selected, along with DAVINCI+, to fly as one of the next Discovery missions.
 Each mission will get approximately US$500 million in funding.
 VERITAS was originally planned to be launched between the years 2028 and 2030.
 However, work on the mission was put on hold in November 2022, and the launch was delayed by at least three years (to no earlier than 2031), after an independent review of the Psyche mission found significant institutional issues at NASA and JPL.
+The FY2024 budget request for VERITAS at $1.5M, released in March 2023, represented a near-complete freeze of the mission attested to be "functionally a soft cancellation".
+This has been reverted in the FY24 bill released March 3, requesting NASA seek sufficient funding for the VERITAS Venus mission to enable a launch by the end of the decade.